WindoTech/light-server-pug/README.md

     "**/*.js # npm run build # no-reload"
 ```

-It is quite simple, specify the folder to serve as static http, specify the files to watch, specify the command to run when watched files change, and light-server will do the job.
+It is quite simple, specify the folder to serve as static http, specify the files to watch, specify the command to run when watched files change, and light-server-pug will do the job.

-**You don't need to add reload script into your html, light-server will inject it automatically.**
+**You don't need to add reload script into your html, light-server-pug will inject it automatically.**

 You don't need to use all the features, and that's totally ok: